 Prof. King’s academic work centers on the problematics and practices of how to write a critical-inclusive history of ancient Christianity.
 She works primarily with practice theory approaches, emphasizing ethical-theological issues and feminist/gender studies.
 Her prior work has analyzed the continued use of the ancient discourses of orthodoxy and heresy within modern historiographical practice, and offered attempts to analyze specific texts (Gospel of Mary, Secret Revelation of John, Letter of Peter to Philip) and specific issues (e.g., early Christian diversity, religion and violence, instrumental agency, women’s authority, textual criticism) outside the framework of that discourse.
-She is currently working on two research projects: Martyrdom and its Discontents in Ancient Christianity and Ambiguous Revolution: Sex and Sexuality in Ancient Christianity.
+She is currently working on two research projects: Martyrdom and its Discontents in Ancient Christianity and a commentary on the Gospel of Mary.

 Trained in comparative religions and historical studies, her teaching and research specialties in the history of Christianity lie in women’s studies, orthodoxy and heresy, and Nag Hammadi and other Coptic literature.
 Her current masters-level courses include: “Orthodoxy and Heresy in Ancient Christianity,” “Women, Sex, and Gender in Ancient Christianity,” and Sahidic Coptic.
 She also teaches specialized doctoral courses on feminist and practice theory approaches to the study of ancient Christianity.